 (3) Please check carefully the code number of the unknown sample with the Check List accompanied with your unknown samples.

 (4) The volume of each unknown solution is about 1.5 mL (about 30 drops).
-No more orwill be provided.
+No more reagents or samples will be provided.

 (5) Be sure to confirm your results before writing your answers in the blanks of the Answer Sheet.